Table of Contents

 Ascites as part of a liver cirrhosis

 Ascites occur frequently in the course of an advanced liver cirrhosis with portal hypertension.
-Simultaneously, obstructions of the protein biosynthesis and changes in the water electrolyte balance occur frequently.
-However, as part of a differential diagnosis, tumor diseases should be considered, too.
-Only a needle biopsy of the liver will usually confirm the diagnosis.
+Simultaneously, obstructions of the protein biosynthesis and changes in the water electrolyte balance occur.
+However, as part of a differential diagnosis, tumor diseases should be considered.
+Diagnosis of ascites includes a procedure called paracentesis (removing liquid ascitic for its analysis) and some cases a liver biopsy is necessary.

 Infectious diseases have to be considered in the process as well.
-Typical therapy includes rest and diet adjustments depending on the cause.
+Typical therapy includes the treatment of the principal cause of ascites (for example diuretics and antibiotics) and diet adjustments depending on the cause.

-When the amount of fluid in the Pleura cavity exceeds a healthy limit, we speak of pleural weeping.
+When the amount of fluid in the pleura cavity exceeds a healthy limit, we speak of pleural weeping.
 This condition can only be diagnosed once more than 200 ml has accumulated.
 Pleural effusion happens frequently.
-In most cases, it is caused by cardiac insufficiency accompanied by inflammatory infections in the lung.
+In most cases, it is caused by cardiac insufficiency (bilateral), neoplastic (only in left side), hypoalbuminemia, and inflammatory infections in the lung.
 As part of the differential diagnosis, systemic diseases have to be considered as well as metabolic and abdominal diseases.
 In less severe cases of pleural effusion, the patient is not usually aware of the condition.
 In severe cases, the patient may complain of:

 - Chest tightness

 Distinction from lung edema: In that case, the lung tissue fills with water.
 It can be diagnosed quickly by means of a lung ultrasound, an absolutely crucial exam.
-The lung edema often occurs together with acute heart failure.
+X-ray is also necessary.
 The mobile application of the sonography (ultrasound) is hence of the utmost urgency.

 We differentiate between primary and secondary lymph edemas.
 The primary edemas include the congenital familial lymph edema (Nonne-Milroy), and the familial non-congenital lymph edema (Meige).
 The sporadic lymph edemas, which are caused by changes to the lymph vessels (hypoplasia or hyperplasia) also belong to the primary lymph edemas.
 Secondary lymph edemas can be: